 What this is, in plain language

-An ultrasound of the heart that shows the chambers, valves, and blood flow.
+An ultrasound of the heart that shows the chambers, valves, and blood flow, including spectral and color Doppler imaging.

 Why a clinician orders it

-Evaluating heart murmurs, chest pain, shortness of breath, suspected heart failure, or following known heart disease.
+Evaluating heart murmurs, chest pain, shortness of breath, suspected heart failure, valve disease, or following known heart disease.

 Medical necessity — what insurers usually look at